petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/managing-metadata/defining-document-types.md

 1. Under Service, uncheck *Add Default Structures* and click *Save*.

 This setting only applies to new instances or companies created thereafter.

-To prevent the creation of default document types at startup,
+You can also use a configuration file to configure this setting:

 1. Create a config file named `com.liferay.document.library.configuration.DLConfiguration.config`.

 1. Add `addDefaultStructures=B"false"` to the file and save it.

-1. Place the file in the `osgi/configs` directory within your Liferay bundle before starting the server.
+1. Place the file in the `osgi/configs` directory in your Liferay bundle before starting the server.

-If the process is successful, the *Add Default Structures* option should be unchecked upon startup and no default document types are created.
+When set, the *Add Default Structures* option is unchecked on startup, and no default document types are created.

 ## Defining a Custom Document Type